space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 ### Types of Pages

 #### Landing page(registered user or anonymous user)
 - List meals based on buttons that can be selected or unselected from the set of Tags {vegetarian, spicy, healthy, seafood, morning, afternoon, evening}.
+Feel free to generate them dynamically and use a multi-selector https://select2.org/
-- when selecting any Tag button, reload meals listed to reflect new subset of mealsd and maintain state of all previously toggled buttons
+- when selecting any Tag button, reload meals listed to reflect new subset of meals and maintain state of all previously toggled buttons.
 - If no meals match the toggles then inform the user that there are no matches.
 - for each meal listed, include a thumbnail of the image, the name, the country of origin, the average rating, and the number of ratings.
 - clicking a meal should take the user to that meal's detail page.